 For an analysis of your hospital's program and a strategy for managing the renal population to reduce readmissions and improve the quality of care, contact a Patient Pathways representative at firstname.lastname@example.org.

-Patient Pathways is a 2013 Case in Point Platinum Award winner for “Best Discharge Planning Program.”
+Pathways Care Management, a Patient Pathways solution, is a 2014 Dorland Health Case in Point Platinum Award winner for “Best Case Management in Acute Settings.”
 Case in Point is a unique awards program recognizing the most successful and innovative care management programs working to improve healthcare.

 SOURCES: U.S. Renal Data System, USRDS 2013 Annual Data Report: Atlas of Chronic Kidney Disease and End-Stage Renal Disease in the United States, National Institutes of Health, National Institute of Diabetes and Digestive and Kidney Diseases, Bethesda, MD, 2013.
 June 2007 MedPAC Report, Advisory Board data.
 U.S. Renal Data System, USRDS 2013 Annual Data Report (2011 data); as compared to 100% MedPAR Inpatient Hospital National Data for FY2011.
 Patient Pathways average data, as of January 2012.